tsegall/fta/README.md

 Note 2: This field may be set on the Analyzer - and if so FTA attempts no further analysis.

 Note 3: quantiles are exact for any set where the cardinality is less than maxCardinality.
 No support for quantiles for String types where maxCardinality is exceeded, for other types the quantiles are estimates that are within the relative-error guarantee.

+Note 4: Histograms are precise for any set where the cardinality is less than maxCardinality.
+No support for histograms for String types where maxCardinality is exceeded, for other types the histograms are estimates - see A Streaming Parallel Decision Tree Algorithm (https://www.jmlr.org/papers/volume11/ben-haim10a/ben-haim10a.pdf) for more details.

 </details>